friedue/course_RNA-seq2018/Day01/day01_recap.md

-# COCE RE-CAP OF DAY 1
+# CODE RE-CAP OF DAY 1
 #### RNA-SEQ COURSE / SEP 26, 2018 / APPLIED BIOINFORMATICS CORE

 Log into the server of the amazon cloud that Juan at MSKCC has set up for you: